MatthieuCourbariaux/BinaryNet/Run-time/README.md

 ##  Matrix multiplication

+    python binary_kernels.py

+This script performs 8192x8192x8192 matrix multiplications with the XNOR and baseline GPU kernels.
+The two kernels return exactly the same output when their inputs are constrained to -1 or +1 (but not otherwise).
+**The XNOR kernel is about 22x faster than the baseline kernel** on a GTX750 Nvidia GPU.

     python binary_ops.py

-This script performs 8192x8192x8192 matrix multiplications with our XNOR and baseline GPU kernels.
+This script performs 8192x8192x8192 matrix multiplications with our kernels and Theano's.
-The two kernels return exactly the same output when their inputs are constrained to -1 or +1 (but not otherwise).
+The difference with the previous script is that all the kernels are wrapped in Theano operators.
-The XNOR kernel is about **14x faster than the baseline kernel** and **2.5x faster than Theano's** on a GTX750 Nvidia GPU.
+The wrapped XNOR kernel is about 14x faster than the wrapped baseline kernel and **2.5x faster than Theano's** on a GTX750 Nvidia GPU.

 ## MNIST MLP